 httpsProxy: https://proxy.local:3128

-• the list of domains and IP addresses that will not be routed through the proxy server (internal domain names and internal IP addresses of all servers).
+• hostnames and IP addresses that must not use the proxy (internal names and internal IPs of your servers).

 deckhouse:

-# Docker registry address that hosts Deckhouse images (specify the DKP edition).
+# Docker registry that hosts Deckhouse images (set the DKP edition).

 registryDockerCfg: <DOCKER_CFG_BASE64>